gallantries/video-library/docs/index.md

 ### Quick Start

 The easiest way to find a video for a GTN tutorial that you are interested in, is via the [GTN website](https://training.galaxyproject.org).
-Look at the overview box at the top of the tutorial, and look for the  **<i class="fas fa-video"></i> GTN Video Library** dropdown that will appear here if there is a video for that tutorial:
+Look at the overview box at the top of the tutorial, and look for the  **{% icon video %} GTN Video Library** dropdown that will appear here if there is a video for that tutorial:

 ![Screenshot of the button on GTN page labelled GTN Video Library]({{site.baseurl}}/assets/images/gtn-videolib-connection.png){: width="50%" style="border:2px solid #555"}